 Some people can only sleep when it is very quiet, while others prefer to have a radio or fan while they sleep.
-Keep in mind that when living in a residence hall, there are hundreds of other students living around you, so you’ll likely experience and get used to the ambient noise in the hallway or from the room above.
+Keep in mind that when living in a living community, there are hundreds of other students living around you, so you’ll likely experience and get used to the ambient noise in the hallway or from the room above.
 For this question, think about your immediate room.
 Are you a light sleeper or a heavy sleeper?
 Keep in mind noise, light, guests, and other possible distractions during sleep.
 What do you like the background noise level to be?

 7. Room use for quiet study Accordion Closed

 This question asks about the importance of your ability to study quietly in your room:

 - Not important-you will likely find a quiet space in the library, study lounge or other nook.

 - Somewhat important-in general you will likely study outside of the room, but you would like the opportunity to study in your room occasionally.